NEW Study Elucidates Link Between A Gene Network and ASD Symptom Severity

 here to learn more about the program.

 SPARK is the largest autism research project in US history, and the mission is simple: speed up research and advance our understanding of autism to help improve lives.
-Over 5,000 individuals with ASD and their family members have signed up for SPARK through UCSD ACE.
+To date, over 6,000 participants, including individuals diagnosed with ASD and their family members, have signed up for SPARK through UCSD ACE.
 Click here to join us today!

 NEW Study Shows ASD Diagnoses Stable at 14 Months Old